 “The original campaign that hadn’t worked was insanely successful.
 We grew so hard in March we had to stop marketing because we were growing so fast.”

-2. Figure out your measures of success
+2. Figure out how to measure success

 Finding out exactly how many people who once saw a Habito advert on the Underground later went on to buy a mortgage is well nigh impossible.
 But Newbery has other ways to work out whether her campaigns are working.